Effective algebraic integration in bounded genus

 \subsection{Kodaira dimension one}

 \begin{prop} Let $\F$ be a relatively minimal foliation of Kodaira dimension one on a smooth projective surface $X$.
-Let $g$ be the genus of a general fiber of the Iitaka's fibration of $\F$.
+Let $g$ be the genus of a general fiber of the Iitaka fibration of $\F$.
 If $g=0$ then $\adj(\F) = \adjnum(\F) = -\infty$.
 Otherwise

 \end{prop}